 Our lives and careers move quickly, don’t allow too much time to pass before you finally pay attention to how you feel.
 Seek support in family and friends, talk through your options and ultimately, follow your gut.

 You need to commit your full effort into making this change happen for it to happen successfully.
 The first step to getting what you want is believing that you deserve it.
-Knowing how to convey that to a skeptical potential employer might seem tricky, but actually, if you know what you’re worth and what you can bring to the role, the negotiation is essentially done for you.
+Knowing how to convey that to a sceptical potential employer might seem tricky, but, if you know what you’re worth and what you can bring to the role, the negotiation is essentially done for you.

 It’s not always easy and it might not feel like it’s working at first.
 At the beginning of every new job, we’re met with questions as to whether this was the right step for us – this is only further intensified when changing careers altogether.
 Trust your instincts, but give yourself time.
 None of this happens overnight and it’s only natural to feel uncertain.